jugal-chauhan04/Data-Exploration-in-Microsoft-SQL-Server/Intermediate Level Queries/README.md

 #### 3. What products do we have in our inventory that should be reordered?
 For now, just use the fields UnitsInStock and ReorderLevel, where UnitsInStock is less than the ReorderLevel, ignoring the fields UnitsOnOrder and Discontinued.
 Order the results by ProductID

 ![2022-08-27](https://user-images.githubusercontent.com/111266884/187039463-70e5ac54-61a8-4aeb-86c7-d81e5c01a573.png)

+#### 4. Now we need to incorporate these fields—UnitsInStock, UnitsOnOrder, ReorderLevel, Discontinued—into our calculation.
+We’ll define “products that need reordering” with the following: UnitsInStock plus UnitsOnOrder are less than or equal to ReorderLevel.
+The Discontinued flag is false (0)